 Vulnerable time = Propagation time (Tp)

 The persistence methods can be applied to help the station take action when the channel is busy/idle.

 In this method, a station monitors the medium after it sends a frame to see if the transmission was successful.
-If successful, the station is finished, if not, the frame is sent again.
+If successful, the transmission is finished, if not, the frame is sent again.

-In the diagram, A starts send the first bit of its frame at t1 and since C sees the channel idle at t2, starts sending its frame at t2.
+In the diagram, starts sending the first bit of its frame at t1 and since C sees the channel idle at t2, starts sending its frame at t2.
 C detects A’s frame at t3 and aborts transmission.
 A detects C’s frame at t4 and aborts its transmission.
-Transmission time for C’s frame is therefore and for A’s frame is .
+Transmission time for C’s frame is, therefore, t3-t2 and for A’s frame is t4-t1

 So, the frame transmission time (Tfr) should be at least twice the maximum propagation time (Tp).
-This can be deduced when the two stations involved in collision are maximum distance apart.
+This can be deduced when the two stations involved in a collision are a maximum distance apart.

-- For non-persistent method throughput can go upto 90%.
+- For the non-persistent method, throughput can go up to 90%.

 2. Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) –

 The basic idea behind CSMA/CA is that the station should be able to receive while transmitting to detect a collision from different stations.
-In wired networks, if a collision has occurred then the energy of received signal almost doubles and the station can sense the possibility of collision.
-In case of wireless networks, most of the energy is used for transmission and the energy of received signal increases by only 5-10% if a collision occurs.
+In wired networks, if a collision has occurred then the energy of the received signal almost doubles, and the station can sense the possibility of collision.
+In the case of wireless networks, most of the energy is used for transmission, and the energy of the received signal increases by only 5-10% if a collision occurs.
 It can’t be used by the station to sense collision.
 Therefore CSMA/CA has been specially designed for wireless networks.

 These are three types of strategies: